(from: The contest of Homer and Hesiod)

 Being born, to die as soon as possible.

 This is the kind of black irony that is characteristic of Homer.
 It is unknown if the actual Homer had anything to do with this anecdote but it surely fits.
-Achilles says this: "I wish Peleus had taken a mortal wife" (Il 18.87), "Let me die now" (Il 18.97), speaking to his mother after Patroclus' death.
+Achilles, the most beautiful of men, says he wishes he was never born: "I wish Peleus had taken a mortal wife" (Il 18.87), "Let me die now" (Il 18.97), speaking to his mother after Patroclus' death.
 They are the climax of Achilles' learning-by-pathos experience.
 It brings to mind a famous line by the Spartan poet Tyrtaios (fr.
 8):

 ἰθὺς δ᾽ ἐς προμάχους ἀσπίδ᾽ ἀνὴρ ἐχέτω,